sumotoy/LiquidCrystalNewV2/README.md

 Respect old library this has been improved, uses much less memory and space since every method has a separate file.
-I have fixed a lot of stuff that never included in the standard LiquidCrystal as correct cursor position (now read from memory), corrected scrolling and after scrolling problems (like position of the cursor, etc) This library works ONLY in 4 bit mode since 8 bit has no apparent advantages (to me has only disadvantages) and WR has stuck to ground in SPI,SR,I2C versions to save GPIO pins for drive a second HD44780 if needed (even this has not apparently disadvantages).
+I have fixed a lot of stuff that never included in the standard LiquidCrystal as correct cursor position (now read from memory), corrected scrolling and after scrolling problems (like position of the cursor, etc) This library works ONLY in <b>4 bit mode</b> since 8 bit has no apparent advantages (to me has only disadvantages) and WR has stuck to ground in SPI,SR,I2C versions to save GPIO pins for drive a second HD44780 if needed (even this has not apparently disadvantages).
 In addition you can get cursor row/column position and drive the backlight without use any additional processor pin (in GPIO's version of course).
 New library design let user to choose from many different method